petervflocke/rpitvheadend/README.md

 ![SainSmart 1.8 ST7735R TFT LCD Module](https://raw.githubusercontent.com/petervflocke/rpitvheadend/master/res/display.jpg  "SainSmart 1.8 ST7735R TFT LCD Module")
 My display has fixed back-light (there are versions with PWN backlight).
 The Micro-SD-Card reader is left unused.
 The display is driven by a ST7735R controller and is well supported by new linux kernel.
 Refer to the software installation part.
-For display wiring refer to the picture
-SainSmart 1.8″ Color TFT LCD Display wiring:
+For the SainSmart 1.8″ Color TFT LCD Display connection refer to the wiring diagram:
 ![SainSmart 1.8″ Color TFT LCD Display.](https://raw.githubusercontent.com/petervflocke/rpitvheadend/master/res/SaintSmartDiagram.png  "SainSmart 1.8″ Color TFT LCD Display.")

+> **Note:**
-Note: When the screen is not used I can switching the power line – it still displays (magic or powering via data lines) dark screen – still testing.
+>When the screen is not used you can switch the VCC line off.
+The display will still work (powering via data lines?) with a dark screen – still testing.

 ####Prepare the power supply: